Where to Get Urgent Help for Mental Health

 What to Do If You Have a Safeguarding Concern

-If you have a safeguarding concern about a child you should act on it immediately.
-Following your setting's Child Protection/Safeguarding Policy, you should speak to the Designated Safeguarding Lead.
+If you have a safeguarding concern about a child or adult, you should act on it immediately.

 What To Do If Your Child Needs Additional Support